apache/bookkeeper/site/bps/BP-44-run-without-journal.md

 - Detecting possible data loss on boot
 - Prevent explicit negative responses when data loss may have occurred, instead reply with unknown code, until data is repaired.
 - Repair data loss
-- Auto fix cookies
+- Auto fix cookies (with new config to enable or disable the feature)
+- CLI command for admin to run fix cookie logic in the case that auto fix is disabled

 In these proposed changes, when running "without" the journal, the journal still exists, but add entry operations skip the addition to the journal.
 The boot-up sequence still replays the journal.

-Add operations can be configured to be written to the journal or not based on a new config `journalWriteData`.
+Add operations can be configured to be written to the journal or not based on the config `journalWriteData`.
 When set to `false`, add operations are not added to the journal.

 ### Detecting Data Loss On Boot

 The new mechanism for data loss detection is checking for an unclean shutdown (aka a crash or abrupt termination of the bookie).
 When an unclean shutdown is detected further measures are taken to prevent data inconsistency.

+The unclean shutdown detection will consist of setting a bit in the index on start-up and clearing it on shutdown.
+On subsequent start-up, the value will be checked and if it remains set, it knows that the prior shutdown was not clean.

 Cookie validation will continue to be used to detect booting with one or more missing or empty disks (that once existed and contained a cookie).